Duke: Visigoths

 The Visigoths retained the Roman divisions of their kingdom in the Iberian Peninsula and it seems that dukes ruled over these areas.
 They were the most powerful landowners and, along with the bishops, elected the king, usually from their own midst.
 They were the military commanders and in this capacity often acted independently from the king, most notably in the latter period before the Muslim invasions.

 The army was structured decimally with the highest unit, the thiufa, probably corresponding to about 1,000 people from each civitas (city district).
 The cities were commanded by counts, who were in turn answerable to the dukes, who called up the thiufae when necessary.

 Lombards

 When the Lombards entered Italy, the Latin chroniclers called their war leaders duces in the old fashion.
 These leaders eventually became the provincial rulers, each with a recognized seat of government.
 Though nominally loyal to the king, the concept of kingship was new to the Lombards and the dukes were highly independent, especially in central and southern Italy, where the Duke of Spoleto and the Duke of Benevento were de facto sovereigns.
 In 575, when Cleph died, a period known as the Rule of the Dukes, in which the dukes governed without a king, commenced.
-It lasted only a decade before the disunited magnates, in order to defend the kingdom from external attacks, elected a new king and even diminished their own duchies to provide him with a handsome royal demesne.
+It lasted only a decade before the disunited magnates, to defend the kingdom from external attacks, elected a new king and even diminished their own duchies to provide him with a handsome royal demesne.